seizadi/cmdb/README.md

 ``` sh
 make
 ```
-Will be created docker images 'infoblox/contacts-gateway' and 'infoblox/contacts-server'.

 If this process finished with errors it's likely that docker doesn't allow to mount host directory in its container.
 Therefore you are proposed to run `su -c "setenforce 0"` command to fix this issue.